Next: Calibration with Cosmic Rays

 the total charge was integrated by a LeCroy FASTBUS 1885F.

-The measured spatial resolution was 120 150 m depending on
+The measured spatial resolution was 120 150

 the layer and incident angles in the direction perpendicular to the